 .).
 Two dots (

-..), one after the other, are representing the parent directory or in other words the directory immediately above the current one.
+..), one after the other, represent the parent directory or the directory immediately above the current one.

 If you type

-cd . you will change into the current directory or to put it simple the command will do nothing.
+cd ., you will change into the current directory or, in other words, the command will do nothing.